holdonravn/arcvault-contribution-nft/README.md

   - `sign-mint.ts` → produce `signature` + payload for `mintWithSig`
   - `sign-update.ts` → produce `signature` + payload for `updateWithSig`

+  ---

-  - ## 🤝 Contributing
+## 🤝 Contributing

-We welcome contributions from everyone!
+We welcome contributions from everyone — developers, researchers, designers, product managers, documentation writers, and ecosystem builders.

+> 💡 **Important Note:**
+> There is currently **no guaranteed reward program** for contributors.
+> However, depending on the project's evolution and governance, **retroactive recognition or future contribution-based mechanisms may be introduced**.

 Please read our [Contributing Guide](.github/CONTRIBUTING.md) before making a pull request.